 Martínez Sierra, Gregorio (1881-1947)

-Gregorio Martínez Sierra was a Spanish poet, playwright, and theatre director who played a key role in the Spanish theatrical and during the early twentieth century.
-He operated the publishing house Renacimiento, which was responsible for disseminating literature and foreign playwrights throughout Spain.
-He was married to M O L [María Martínez Sierra], who the true author of much of the literature that bears Gregorio’s name.
+Gregorio Martínez Sierra was a Spanish poet, playwright, and theatre director who played a key role in the Spanish theatrical avant-garde and the development of art theatre during the early twentieth century.
+He operated the publishing house Renacimiento, which was responsible for disseminating modernist literature and foreign playwrights throughout Spain.
+He was married to María de la O Lejárraga [María Martínez Sierra], who was apparently the true author of much of the literature that bears Gregorio’s name.

 Gregorio Martínez Sierra c.1910